kubecost/docs/federated-etl.md

 There are two primary methods to aggregate all cluster information back to a single Kubecost UI described in the [Multi-Cluster](/multi-cluster.md#enterprise-federation) doc.

-Below is the configuration guide using **Kubecost ETL Federation**
+Below is the configuration guide using **Kubecost ETL Federation**.

 > **Note**: This feature requires an Enterprise license.

-Federated ETL gives teams the benefit of federating multiple Kubecost installations into one view without dependency on Thanos.
+Federated extract, transform, load (ETL) gives teams the benefit of federating multiple Kubecost installations into one view without dependency on Thanos.

 For environments that already have a Prometheus instance, this ETL Federation may be preferred because the only dependency will be a single Kubecost pod for monitored cluster.